 Words by Olivia Sisson & Photography by Nancy Zhou

-The epicentre of Steampunk culture where interactive art comes to life in a way that’s fun, spooky, antique and futuristic all at once.
-Steampunk enthusiasts from far and wide, travel to Oamaru to play the metagalactic pipe organ, check out the doomsday clock and more.
+This epicentre of Steampunk culture is where interactive art comes to life in a way that’s fun, spooky, antique and futuristic all at once.
+Steampunk enthusiasts from far and wide travel to Ōamaru to play the metagalactic pipe organ, check out the doomsday clock and more.